All Products

 Monitoring and Alerting

-3. Optional: In the lower part of the page, click Next: Configure Database and Table Fields.
-In the dialog box that appears, specify Primary Key Column, Distribution Key, and Engine parameters for the tables that you want to synchronize.
+3. Optional: Click Next: Configure Database and Table Fields to set the Primary Key Column, Distribution Key, and Engine for the tables in the destination database.

 Note

-• This step is available only if you select Schema Synchronization for the Synchronization Types parameter.
-You can set Definition Status to All and modify the database and table fields.
+• This step is available only if you select Schema Synchronization for Synchronization Types.
+You can set Definition Status to All to make modifications.

 • To view the parameters to be specified when you call the relevant API operation to configure the DTS task, move the pointer over Next: Save Task Settings and Precheck and click Preview OpenAPI parameters.